No Domain: The John McAfee Tapes With Mark Eglinton | OAP #68

 But he was very guarded when I asked him about his mother.

-That's one time he shut me down, actually, because I remember asking him, you know, uh when your father died, did your mother have other relationships?
+That's one time he shut me down, actually, because I remember asking him, you know, when your father died, did your mother have other relationships?

-And he really slammed that and said, Don't please let's not discuss my mother's relationships.
+And he really slammed that and said, Don't, please, let's not discuss my mother's relationships.

-I was like, okay, that's that's quite an interesting reaction because he'd been very open about everything else.
+I was like, Okay, that's that's quite an interesting reaction because he'd been very open about everything else.

 That was one place he didn't want to go.